harshsikka/Deep-Networks-with-Stochastic-Depth/readme.md

 The following is an implementation of *Deep Networks with Stochastic Depth* by Huang et al.

+Running the model is as simple as downloading the files, installing tensorflow through conda or pip, and running train.py

 ## Paper Summary
 The authors propose a dynamic layer skipping scheme for deep neural networks that reduced training time significantly but allows for competitive performance on benchmark tasks.